Itsyourdriver/itsyourdriver/README.md

 ![ProjectsBanner](https://cdn.driver.fyi/r/projectsbanner.png)
 ## ✨ Some of my current projects are:

 https://driver.fyi/ - A project site containing minecraft datapacks and links to some of my random stuff!
-Site is being reworked so the current web design is not representitive of my work.
+I've finished the rework but it's still a work in progress.

 https://shiba.ga/ - A Multi-use discord bot containing multiple nice commands including polls, suggestions, 8ball, and a couple others and is open source!
 I plan on adding more to it in the future.